 WHAT'S ON IN PARIS

-Christmas trees and the city centre becomes a winter
+snow-covered Christmas trees and the city centre becomes a

-The Nativity story is recreated on the steps of the
+The Nativity story is recreated on the steps of historic Notre

 Take the family to the ice rink on the esplanade in